Movatterモバイル変換

 Arguments oflist

-list can receive the optional argument--described/-d.
-It will display all binaries that have a description in their metadata.
+list can receive the optional argument--detailed/-d.
+It will display all binaries + their description

 Arguments ofsearch

-search can only receive ONE search term, if the name of a binary or a description of a binary contains the term, it is shown as a search result.search can optionally receive a--limit argument, which changes the limit on how many search results can be displayed (default is 90).
+search can only receive various search terms, if the name of a binary or a description of a binary contains the term, it is shown as a search result.search can optionally receive a--limit argument, which changes the limit on how many search results can be displayed (default is 90) (you can also put this in your config)

 Getting Startedpin

-To begin using dbin, simply run one of these commands on your Linux system.
+To begin using dbin, simply run one of these commands on your Linux/FreeBSD+Linuxlator system.
 No additional setup is required.
-You may also build the project usinggo build or go install
+You may also build the project usinggo build orgo install

 Use without installing